 It shall be possible to record Onvif compliant cameras.
 For recording only, 3rd party cameras that support JPEG or RTSP shall be supported.

-The VMS shall provide a transcoding service for supporting iPad and iPhone devices as mobile video clients.
+The VMS shall provide a transcoding service for supporting iPad and iPhone devices as well as html5 based web clients as mobile video clients.

 Mobile video clients shall be able to access live and recording data of all cameras in the video management system.
+It shall be possible to view up to 4 video streams at once on a web client or iPad and mix live and playback streams.
+The mobile video clients shall further more provide an option for the user to zoom in as well as to opt between high resolution and smooth motion (higher rate of frames per second).
 It shall be possible to access the video management system from mobile video clients with the user accounts in the video management system.

 BOSCH Video Management System

 The video management system shall be scalable to an Enterprise Management System that allows a user of an operator client to simultaneously access the devices of multiple subsystems.
 Each subsystems shall contain 1 management server.
 The Enterprise Management Server shall manage up to 10 subsystems.
-A change in a subsystem’s configuration shall be automatically reflected in the Enterprise Management Server.
+If each subsystem is restricted to 100 cameras, the number of subsystems may be extended to 30 Subsystems.
+Access permissions of Enterprise Operator Clients to subsystems and their devices shall be managed within the subsystems by means of a user ID and PW.
+Enterprise Operator Clients can than only access subsystems, when respective user ID and PW and set correctly in their Enterprise User group.
+An Enterprise Management Server shall be able to provide 20 Enterprise Management User groups.
+A change in a subsystem’s configuration shall be automatically reflected for the Enterprise Operator Client.
+Extensions in the subsystems shall not require any additional licensing within the dedicated Enterprise Management Server.

 The video management system (VMS) specified shall be a centrally managed, scalable client/server based architecture that allows full virtual matrix switching and control systems.